harshita-kaushik2/Pulse/README.md

 # Pulse
-Landing page made by HTML
+Landing page made by HTML and CSS